Foam grades & types

 Acoustic foam is usually made from an open-celled foam that reduces sound waves and their amplitude.
 The open cells capture the soundwaves so that they don't rebound from other surfaces to make more noise than necessary and reduce lower quality noise levels.
 The result is that you are able to apply noise reduction or noise control for better results.

-The most common applications of acoustic foam includes attaching it to walls, doors, ceilings and other parts of a room to keep vibration, echoes and noise levels at a minimum.
+The most common applications of sound insulating foam includes attaching it to walls, doors, ceilings and other parts of a room to keep vibration, echoes and noise levels at a minimum.

 Why Bother with Acoustic Foam?